Sizchode/Data2060-Final-Project/README.md

-# Data2060-Final-Project Team AI alchemist
+# Custom Adaptive boosting from AI alchemist

 Add one paragraph per team member and describe in detail what that team member’s contribution is to the final project.